Welcome to Peterborough

-Peterborough is something of an arts community, an impression left deeply by the nearby MacDowell Colony (www.macdowellcolony.org).
-Born in the early 1900s, the country's oldest art colony has attracted a diverse and dynamic group of poets, painters, composers and playwrights.
+Peterborough is also a thriving arts community, an impression left deeply by the nearby MacDowell Colony.
+Founded in the early 1900s, the country's oldest art colony has attracted a diverse and dynamic group of poets, composers, playwrights, architects, filmmakers, painters and photographers.
 Aaron Copland composed parts of Appalachian Spring at the colony; Virgil Thomson worked on Mother of Us All; Leonard Bernstein completed his Mass; and Thornton Wilder wrote Our Town, a play that was openly inspired by Peterborough.
-Milton Avery, James Baldwin, Barbara Tuchman and Alice Walker are but a few of the luminaries that have passed this way.
+Milton Avery, James Baldwin, Barbara Tuchman and Alice Walker are among the luminaries that have passed this way.